joakimtoe/KlipperLCD/README.md

         ...
         PrinterData('XXXXXX', URL=("127.0.0.1"), klippy_sock='/home/pi/printer_data/comms/klippy.sock')
 ```
 * If your UART is something other than the default `ttyAMA0`, replace the string `"/dev/ttyAMA0"` to match your UART selection.

+    > **_Note_**: If using a USB to UART converter to connect your screen to Klipper, the converter usually shows up in Linux as `"/dev/ttyUSB0"`.

 * Or if your Klipper socket is called something else, replace `klippy_sock` string `"/home/pi/printer_data/comms/klippy.sock"` with the path and name of your klipper socket file.

 ### Run the code